Harrygithubportfolio/OpenVPN_on_AWS/README.md

 Avoid exposing sensitive data (e.g., AWS keys, private keys) in the repository.
 Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+**Disclaimer**
+This repository is provided as-is, and the scripts included are intended for educational and informational purposes only.
+By using this repository, you acknowledge and agree to the following:

+Use at Your Own Risk: The scripts in this repository interact with AWS services and may create resources that incur costs.
+It is your responsibility to understand the AWS Free Tier limits and pricing before using these scripts.
+No Guarantees: I make no guarantees about the functionality, accuracy, or completeness of the scripts.
+They are provided as a reference and may require adjustments to fit your specific needs.
+No Liability: I am not responsible for any charges, fees, or costs incurred by using this repository.
+This includes, but is not limited to, charges for AWS services or related infrastructure.
+Usage and Security: It is your responsibility to properly secure any resources created using these scripts, including managing credentials and protecting sensitive information.
+By using this repository, you agree to hold me harmless from any claims, liabilities, or expenses arising from the use of these scripts.